mallond/alien-goats/README.md

 <sub>*Alien : belonging or relating to another person, place, or thing</sub>

+# > "Stellar Lumens XLM Javascript - I gave the Stellar-JDK a quick run the other day, and to be frank - utterly easy!
+I feel like I am a bitcoin (ish), coder.
+Seriously, the learning curve to other Javascript libraries is about Zero.
+You will spend more time learning what and why.
+IMHO - earth-changing technology, I am in$" - Hacker News

 ## Contracts/Assets

 ### Alien Goat Digital Asset @copywrite 2019 all rights reserved